 Get help from a local realtor

-If you're considering rent-to-own homes, either through a company or a local listing, it's smart to have a local realtor in your corner.
+If you're considering renting to own a home, either through a company or a local listing, it's smart to have a local realtor on your side.

-A realtor can help guide you through the ins and outs of rent-to-own homes, including spotting red flags, fraudulent listings, and bad contracts.
+A realtor can help guide you through the ins and outs of rent-to-own homes, including spotting red flags or rent-to-own scams, fraudulent listings, and bad contracts.
 They can also refer you to a mortgage lender to see if you qualify for financing to buy now (versus going the rent-to-own route).

 » LEARN: How to find a realtor that's right for you